Missions

 Donate Food

 On the first Sunday of the month, we collect donations in containers inside the church's main doors for the Annandale Christian Community for Action food pantry.
-All other Sundays, we collect items for the Mission Center in the white bins in the coat closet at the front of the church; we are currently focusing on 1 pound bags of rice and beans.
+All other Sundays, we collect items for the Mission Center in the white bins in the coat closet at the front of the church.

 Combat Social Isolation as a Volunteer